mgear-dev/ueGear/README.md

   - ueShifter:
     - EPIC component counterpart to build from Collected data in Maya

-### mGear 4.1 counterpart/Pipeline tools for ueGear
+### mGear 4.3 counterpart/Pipeline tools for ueGear
-This tools will be implemented in mGear
+These tools will be implemented in mGear

 **Goal:**

  - improve game pipeline
- - General data collector for ueGear
+ - gNexus (.gnx): General data collector for ueGear

 **New tools:**

   - FBX exporter
       - 1click send to Unreal (FBX) Skeletal mesh and animation
-      - SkeletalMesh partitions for modular characters
-      - Animation:
-        - Animation clips from timeline ranges
-        - Animation clips/Takes from animation layers

-  - Shifter:
-    - EPIC components update:
-      - EPIC Arm and leg 2.0
-      - Add leaf joints in all Epic components
-    - Template Browser:
-      - Update Templates and New templates (Manny, Quimm, bird, quadruped)